opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 Emscripten MEMFS can run in both browser and node environments.

-##### Running GitSDK WASM in Browser (web worker)
+##### Running GitSDK WASM in browser (web worker)

-If [run in web worker](https://github.com/petersalomonsen/wasm-git#example-webworker-with-pre-built-binaries), all git operations won't be blocking the main JS thread.
-If ran in a web worker, it would make sense to run most or all git or FS logic in the web worker too.
-Otherwise you would need to do message passing to sync the file system between the web worker JS and browser main thread JS.
+If running git-sdk-wasm in [in web worker](https://github.com/petersalomonsen/wasm-git#example-webworker-with-pre-built-binaries), all git/fs operations won't be blocking the main JS thread.

-It's unclear if everything that Inlang wants to do with Git and file system can be run inside a web worker as web worker environment is a bit different to regular browser.
+However as the file system must be synced via message passing between the web worker and browser js thread.

+As we can't run all logic in a web worker as the file system must be exposed to users and not be abstracted, to avoid message passing syncing, there should be no web worker used.

 ##### Running GitSDK WASM in browser

-Alternatively you can run everything [in a browser](https://github.com/petersalomonsen/wasm-git#use-in-browser-without-a-webworker) and make async requests to `lg2.wasm` by passing the required commands.
+You can instead run git-sdk [in a browser](https://github.com/petersalomonsen/wasm-git#use-in-browser-without-a-webworker).
+The package will be making async requests to `lg2.wasm` by passing the required commands.

-Both web worker and browser approach is being explored [here](https://github.com/nikitavoloboev/git-sdk).

-Currenty issues are with bundling/using WASM + calling WASM with a web worker.
-It bundles well in `dist` but when trying to use it from a vite project, there are issues in making calls to web worker.
+The difficulty is with bundling the `.wasm` file with the package.
+This is currently being explored [here](https://github.com/nikitavoloboev/git-sdk) using rollup to bundle everything.

 ##### Running GitSDK WASM in Node